Short Answer: Succession Planning Software Is Only as Good as Its Evidence

 What This Looks Like at Scale

-By shifting to adaptive individual conversations — available in 40+ languages, hosted entirely in the EU — they achieved completion rates multiplied by four compared to their previous approach.
+By shifting to adaptive individual conversations — available in many languages, hosted entirely in the EU — they achieved completion rates multiplied by four compared to their previous approach.
 More importantly, the qualitative data surfaced leadership potential in populations that had been systematically overlooked: store managers in emerging markets, operational leads in distribution centers, regional specialists with cross-functional expertise.

 The succession pipeline did not just get longer.
 It got more accurate, more diverse, and — critically — continuously updated rather than frozen in last quarter's calibration session.